sasi2400/sustainableentrepreneurship.org/README.md

 ## Requirement
-The codes tested on Python 3.6 (Annaconda).
+The codes tested on Python 3.6 (Anaconda).

 ## Word-lists generation